Issue 58: Don't Be Evil

 Is it really impossible to know another's mind?

 Neuroscience boasts proof of human empathy.
 Have we jumped to the wrong conclusion?

-How do you know when you’re face to face with a psychopathic serial killer?
+How do you know when you’re facing a murderer?

 Chinese workers are fabricating glamorous online identities.
 But is a virtual existence as dangerous as we think?

 Issue 56: Morality and Prejudice

 The idea of virtual rape provokes universal disgust.
 So why are we comfortable with children having killed an average of 100,000 people in video games by the age of 18?

 Has neuroscience sold us a lie about the nature of morality?

 Is the tribe to be feared or embraced?